Marilla North

-Marilla North (also Marilla Wilson and Marilla Eidlitz) is a biographer and cultural historian, working in Australian women’s literary history.
+Marilla North (also Marilla Wilson and Marilla Eidlitz) is a biographer and cultural historian, working in Australian women's literary history.

-Early life
+Career

 North's book of poetry Blue Glass and Turtle Eggs was published in 1975.

 With Ferencz Eidlitz, she exhibited an experimental design of her poetry in Canberra Theatre.

-Career

 North organised music events for the Richmond Grove Winery in the Hunter Valley.

 From 2000, North taught Australian literature at Boston University's Sydney Programme.

 In 2014 she was awarded a Postgraduate Scholarship at the University of Queensland.

 In 2001, she published Yarn Spinners, an experimental biographical text of friendship, politics and literature woven through the letters between Cusack and two other contemporary writers Miles Franklin and Florence James.
 She later created Yarnspinners Press Collective with her husband.
 In 2017, she published a significantly revised and expanded second edition of Yarn Spinners.